ropensci/software-review/README.md

         rOpenSci review.
-  - We strongly suggest submitting your package for review *before* publishing on CRAN or submitting a software paper describing the pacakge to a journal.
+  - We strongly suggest submitting your package for review *before* publishing on CRAN or submitting a software paper describing the package to a journal.
 Review feedback may result in major improvements and updates to your package, including renaming and breaking changes to functions.
   - Next, [open a new